Four of Aurecon’s Data and ICT experts explore the latest thinking surrounding the current and future state of data centres globally

 Jaco: In a perfect world, the need for cooling will be eliminated in 20 years’ time.
 My desktop computer runs at ambient conditions (something that wasn’t possible many years ago), so there’s no reason to believe that the same couldn’t occur with data centres, thanks to technological developments.
 In addition, I would like to think massive data centres will cease to exist because they are so expensive to build and not as flexible as modular systems, which means they’re not really an asset.

-Arthur: Indeed, I also believe there will be many small data centres – in the cloud, some of them networked, many of them interconnected.
+Dirk: Indeed, I also believe there will be many small data centres – in the cloud, some of them networked, many of them interconnected.
 Data centres will be dispersed throughout Africa, bringing them closer to their users.
 They will also be smaller and operate within a network of other data centres.